-In the early eighties, the French Quarter was full of people who actually lived there.
-Artists, dancers, decorators, shop keepers, the fellas whose window displays made Canal Street department stores festive all year round were just a few.
+In the early eighties, the French Quarter was full of people who lived there.
+Artists, dancers, decorators, shopkeepers, and the fellas whose window displays made Canal Street department stores festive all year round were our neighbors.

 Left to right Doug, the window to the right of the door where we spent our Sundays, and Kathleen during Southern Decadence celebrations.

-One Fat Tuesday when the chaos of Mardi Gras was happening, a vision in a white wedding gown and matching veil roller skated right up to to our window and asked for a Kool cigarette."I need one for now and one for late-ah."
+One Fat Tuesday, when the chaos of Mardi Gras was at its pinnacle, a vision in a white wedding gown and matching veil roller skated right over to our window and asked for a Kool cigarette."I need one for now and one for late-ah."
 Doug tried to give her a Benson and Hedges menthol.
-She politely declined and let us know what we could do with those Benson and Hedges.
+She politely declined and asked us and said no , she wanted a Kool.

-She did a double spin and skated right into the crowd and over to the Goldmine to fulfill her mission.
+She spun double, and skated right over to the Goldmine to get her cigarette.